DMooij/programmeerproject/PROCESS.md

 - Did a code review with Sylvie
 - improved and commented my code
+- managed to avoid nesting of function in Barchart
+- avoiding nesting in map and donut ruins everything, so decided to work on report instead
 - added info text to home page
+- added sources page